adobe/spectrum-css/.changeset/strong-pianos-work.md

 In addition to other small token and minor style changes, there were several new features that were added to this version of menu, including:

-- A thumbnail can now be added instead of an icon
+- A thumbnail can now be can now used in place of an icon
 - A section description can now be included below the menu section heading
 - The actions area previously held action switches for multi-select, and in this version, an external link action icon can be included in that area

 ### New mods

+- `--mod-menu-item-corner-radius`
 - `--mod-menu-item-linkout-icon-height`
 - `--mod-menu-item-linkout-icon-width`
 - `--mod-menu-item-thumbnail-height`